Medical Receptionist

 Payment for class is due at the time of registration.

 Yes.
-In order to be successful in the Quick Careers program, students need to have good computer skills.
+To be successful in the Quick Careers program, students need to have good computer skills.
 If you are a beginner on the computer, you should take a course FIRST, to strengthen your computer skills before registering for a Quick Careers course.
-(Contact the Quick Careers Office @ 336-334-4822 extension 53108 with questions).
+(Contact the Quick Careers Office at 336-334-4822, ext.
+53108 for more information).

-The below checklist provides information regarding the minimum computer skills needed in order to register for a Quick Careers course.
+The below checklist provides information about the minimum computer skills needed to register for a Quick Careers course.
 Potential students should thoroughly evaluate their computer skills using this checklist.

 Good Computer Skills Self-Assessment